BIRDS

 Redcat Lane, Burscough

-station (on the Southport - Manchester line) is approximately one mile
+the Southport - Manchester line) is approximately one mile from WWT Martin

 Visit Martin Mere and come into close contact with wetlands and their wildlife.
 You can get close enough to feed some of the birds straight from your hand and the Centre is the only location in the North West to have beavers.
 Special events and exhibitions help to give an insight into the wonder of wetlands and the vital need for their conservation.
 The pond maze is the heart of the adventure.
 To get there children have to tackle a swaying bridge over a simulated wetland, migrate like a swan on the aerial flyway, or zoom down the otter slide.
 There are plenty of activities for toddlers too